Unearthlyglow/Rust-GrrsCommandLineProject/README.md

 # Docs

-This is a project to test out `rustdoc`.
+This is a project created to help me better my CLI skills and rustdoc skills.

 [Here is a link!](https://www.rust-lang.org)